jrpz/jrpz.github.io_harp/_harp/posts/blast-from-the-past.md

 <p data-height="400" data-theme-id="0" data-slug-hash="mCJtv" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/jrpz/pen/mCJtv/'>Barrel Roll Work Buttons</a> by Jaime Perez (<a href='http://codepen.io/jrpz'>@jrpz</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>

+Unfortunately I have not worked on many animations since this project.
+Hoping that changes soon.